whipson/schematic/README.md

 # schematic

-`schematic` helps you check a data.frame against a schema (i.e., data-type matching, nullability, etc.).
-The advantages of `schematic`
+schematic is an R package that makes it easy to validate a data.frame against a schema—checking column types, nullability, and more.
+It’s designed with user-facing applications in mind, providing clear and expressive error messages that help users understand and fix their data issues.

-include:
+Key features of schematic include:

-1.  use of `tidyselect` syntax for declaring schema
+✅ Declarative schema definitions using tidyselect syntax

-2.  user-facing messages that can be displayed in applications
+💬 User-friendly error messages designed for use in Shiny apps and APIs

-3.  error messages display all schema failures, not just the first detected
+📋 Comprehensive reporting of all schema violations, not just the first

-Use `schematic` if you like expressive and flexible schema checking and when the priority is on user presentation instead of speed. `schematic` may be particularly useful in scenarios where users need informative error messaging when working with or inputting a data.frame (e.g., Shiny app or Plumber endpoint that uses a .csv as input).
+Use schematic when you want flexible and expressive schema validation, especially in contexts where informative feedback matters—like a Shiny app, a plumber endpoint, or any tool that consumes user-submitted data (e.g., .csv uploads).

 ``` r
 remotes::install_github("https://github.com/whipson/schematic")